 5.1.4.3 Potential requirements

-REQ-AIML_RETRAIN-1: The ML training MnS producer should have a capability allowing an authorized AI/ML MnS consumer to provide the counters and thresholds to be monitored to trigger the re-training of an ML entity.
+REQ-AIML_RETRAIN-1: The ML training MnS producer should have a capability allowing an authorized AI/ML MnS consumer to provide the counters and thresholds to be monitored to trigger the re-training of an ML model.

-REQ-AIML_RETRAIN-2: The ML training MnS producer should have a capability allowing an authorized AI/ML MnS consumer to update the ML entity with counters data and thresholds to be monitored to trigger the re-training of that ML entity.
+REQ-AIML_RETRAIN-2: The ML training MnS producer should have a capability allowing an authorized AI/ML MnS consumer to update the ML model with counters data and thresholds to be monitored to trigger the re-training of that ML model.

 REQ-AIML_RETRAIN-3: The 3GPP management system should have a capability for the authorized MnS consumer to request and receive from the AI/ML inference producer the most supporting data samples/events for re-training from all data samples (pool samples) that have been used for AI/ML inference.